obuno/ips/README.md

 # ips

-This is my personal Threat List that can be used as a Firewall deny rule upon matching selectors.
+This is my personal Threat List/Block List.
+This can be used as a Firewall deny rule upon matching selectors.

 Be aware that this Threat List as been crafted according to personal criterias and the addon triggers of that list are the followings: